viacheslavpleshkov/laravel-wordsmith/readme.md

 1. Run this command Mac / Linux `bash init.sh` or Windows `init.bat`
 1. Rename or copy `.env.homestead` file to `.env`
 1. Set your amazon s3 credentials in your `.env` file
+1. Set your reCAPTCHA v3 credentials in your `.env` file
 1. Set your algolia credentials in your `.env` file
 1. Set your pusher credentials in your `.env` file
 1. Run this command `php artisan key:generate`